300: Rise of an Empire (2014)

 Having had my opinion on The Shape of Water somewhat reversed after returning to it not in a foul mood, I wondered what other films a rewatch of might hold.
 I duly rented 300: Rise of an Empire as part of my “maybe I made a mistake” series.
 I enjoyed, nae, loved 300 and was not a fan of this sequel when I first saw it.
 Perhaps I had held too much hope for this at first and going into a film with high expectations is often setting yourself up to be let down.

 300: Rise of an Empire stars Eva Green who I love as an actress and, y’know, in general cos she’s purdy.
 She also seems to get naked in everything.
 It also stars Lena Heady (great), Jack O’Connell (great), David Wenham (surely the narrator of Deadliest Warrior, which was great) and Sullivan Stapleton (who?).
 Seriously, who the hell is Sullivan Stapleton?
 Apparently he’s been in a few films I’ve seen but I don’t remember him and I’m certain it’s not because he’s a chameleon.
-He’s pretty asinine here as well.
+He’s pretty benign here as well.

 The plot is, oh come on if you’ve read my reviews before you know what I’m going to say.
 The plot of Rise of an Empire is irrelevant; because I love you here it is anyway though; the Persians are still all up in the Greeks’ grill and some clever bollocks writer had the idea of setting much of the film at sea so it’s all different and that.
 People die deaths and that is where my problems with Rise of an Empire begin.